mohummedalee/mohummedalee.github.io/content/about/_index.md

 #### Work

 At **Amazon**, I build data science tools to help [internal auditors](https://amazon.jobs/content/en/teams/fgbs/internal-audit) measure risk across Amazon's diverse businesses.
 At **Apple**, I built datasets and ran evaluations to test upcoming AI/ML features for safety.
 At **Oracle Labs**, I worked with the [ML Research Group](https://labs.oracle.com/pls/apex/f?p=94065:12:11060783655161:7) on measuring gender and racial biases in BERT as a function of the model's scale and pre-training data ([arXiv](https://arxiv.org/abs/2407.21058)).
-At **Intel**, I worked with AI and Analytics team to build the early version of an automated model card generator, and experimented with explainability methods for models on image and tabular data---the team later turned this work into a fantastic open souce Python [toolkit](https://github.com/intel/intel-xai-tools).
+At **Intel**, I worked with AI and Analytics team to build ML model explainability and fairness tools---the team later turned this work into a fantastic open souce Python [toolkit](https://github.com/intel/intel-xai-tools).

 #### Research